The Lamperti representation of real-valued self-similar Markov processes: Proofs

-\begin{remark} Let $A^{(x)} = (A_t^{(x)}, 0\leq t\leq \infty)$ be the process defined by
+\begin{remark} Let $A^{(x)} = (A_t^{(x)}, 0\leq t\leq\infty)$ be the process defined by

 Note that $A^{(x)}$ only depends on $x$ through its sign.
-From (\ref{eq1919}), (\ref{eq2020}) and Proposition \ref{prop2}, under $\mathbb{P}_x$,
+From (\ref {eq1919}), (\ref{eq2020}) and Proposition \ref{prop2}, under $\mathbb{P}_x$,

-i.e. there is a relation between the hitting time of zero of $X$ and the exponential functional of $\mathcal{E}$, similar to the one known for positive self-similar Markov processes.
+that is, there is a relation between the hitting time of zero for $X$ and the exponential functional of~$\mathcal{E}$, similar to the one known for positive self-similar Markov processes.
 Furthermore, Lamperti's representation can be written as

-where $\tau^{(x)}(t) = \inf\{s>0: \int_0^s |\exp\{ \alpha \mathcal{E}_u^{(x)} \}| du > t \}$, $t < A_\infty^{(x)}$. \end{remark}
+where $\tau^{(x)}(t) = \inf\{s>0\dvt \int_0^s |\exp\{ \alpha\mathcal {E}_u^{(x)} \}| \,\mathrm{d}u > t \}$, $t < A_\infty^{(x)}$. \end{remark}

-\begin{proof}[Proof of Proposition \ref{prop8}] We prove the case $x>0$, the case $x<0$ can be proved similarly.
-Let $T_1$ and $T_2$ the first and the second times of sign change for $Y$, respectively.
+\begin{pf*}{Proof of Proposition \ref{prop8}} We prove the case $x>0$, the case $x<0$ can be proved similarly.
+Let~$T_1$ and $T_2$ the first and the second times of sign change for $Y$, respectively.
 In the case $x>0$,

 Since $f$ is bounded, we have